IvanLenn/15-418-Project/README.md

 ## SUMMARY
 A parallel linear programming with modified Simplex algorithm using Message Passing Interface(MPI).
 Performance analysis are conducted on 8-core GHC machines and up to 128-core PSC machines.
-On general problems with 300 varables and 6000 constraints achieve over 70x speedup on 128 cores with column-wise data partitioning optimization.
+On general problems with 300 variables and 6000 constraints achieve over 70x speedup on 128 cores with column-wise data partitioning optimization.

 ## BACKGROUND: